HOME MEDICINE CABINET FOR CAREGIVERS

 • the family is trying to stay ahead of expiry dates and opened packages.

 Each situation uses a different part of the system.
 Sometimes it is Expiry Alerts.
-Sometimes it is QR Sharing or a PDF Report.
-The principle stays the same: less reconstruction, more ready-to-use information.
+Sometimes it is quick QR Sharing or a PDF Report.
+The principle stays the same: less piecing things together, more ready-to-use information.

-Simplicity matters for the senior, fuller context matters for the caregiver
+Simplicity matters for the older adult, fuller context matters for the caregiver

 The older adult does not need to love apps for the system to help.
 Often they do not need to use the app actively at all.
-The caregiver can manage the structure while the senior simply benefits from clearer routines.
-If the senior does use a smartphone, iOS WidgetKit and Siri Shortcuts make quick access easier, but they are an optional layer rather than the foundation.
+The caregiver can set up the structure and keep it close to hand, while the older adult simply benefits from clearer routines.
+If the older adult does use a smartphone, widgets and shortcuts can help. mojApteczka supports iOS WidgetKit and Siri Shortcuts, so the most important details can be brought closer to the home screen.
+But that is an extra convenience, not a requirement.

-The cross-family benefit is practical too. mojApteczka works in Polish, English, Ukrainian and Russian, on web, Android and iOS.
-For families split across countries or languages, that removes one more source of friction.
+There is a practical benefit for multilingual families too. mojApteczka works in Polish, English, Ukrainian and Russian, on web, Android and iOS.
+For families where some caregivers live abroad, that simply makes communication easier.

-How to Set Up a Senior’s Cabinet Step by Step
+How to Set Up an Older Adult’s Cabinet Step by Step

 Start with what is actually used

-Do not try to digitise an entire cupboard in one evening.
+Do not try to work through an entire cupboard in one evening.
 Start with:

 • regularly used medicines,